rosalie49/PORCUPINE/README.md

 ```{r}
 pca_res_random = pcp.pca_random(net, edges, pca_res_pathways, pathways_filt, n_perm = 50, scale_data= True, center_data = True)
 ```
 Then to identify significant pathways we run PORCUPINE, which compares the observed PCA score for a pathway to a set of PCA scores of random gene sets of the same size as pathway.
 Calculates p-value and effect size.
+The p-values can differ  because of the random nature of this test.
 ```{r}
 res_porcupine = pcp.porcupine(pca_res_pathways,pca_res_random)
 #P_adjust calculation using FDR method (Benjamini-Hochberg)